AashitaK/AashitaK.github.io/_posts/2017-07-06-Scraping-data.md

 The following Python libraries are very useful for web scraping:

-### BeautifulSoup
+### BeautifulSoup4
-[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) is one of the widely used Python library for web-scraping i.e. searching through websites on the internet to extract only the relevant data.
+[BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/) is one of the widely used Python library for web-scraping i.e. searching through websites on the internet to extract only the relevant data.
 It is used to parse data from the HTML or XML files.
 It takes a file and makes a soup out of its content so that the target information can be extracted easily and efficiently from an enormous amount of irrelevant data.

 ### Json
 Json library in Python is specially designed to work with JSON files.